kfung21/norcaltravels_old/doc/blog/2020-06-23_Dumb Jokes.md

 *I'm going to open up a low carb bakery and I'm going to call it No Bun Intended.*

 THE DIET WAGON <br/>
-*Whensomeone asks me if I quit my diet... not only did I fall off the diet wagon, I dragged it into the woods, set it on fire, and used the insurance money to buy Twinkies.*
+*When someone asks me if I quit my diet... not only did I fall off the diet wagon, I dragged it into the woods, set it on fire, and used the insurance money to buy Twinkies.*

 NACHO DIET <br/>
 *The only difference in my life when I'm on a diet is instead of saying "I ate nachos," I say "I accidentally ate nachos."*